MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 }

 ```

-The code start by creating a client instance.
-In this case, the user name is used to create the security principal htat is then used to create the client.
-Since the client holds unmanaged resources and it implements IDisposable, it is a good practice to create the client in a using statement.
-The client instance is passed to the InsertAsync method that does the actual work.
+The code first creates a client instance.
+In this case, the user name is used to create the security principal that is then used to create the client.
+Because the client holds unmanaged resources and implements **IDisposable**, it's a good practice to create the client in a **using** statement.
+The client instance is then passed to the **InsertAsync** method that does the actual work.

-The InsertAsync method is asynchronous (as indicated by the async keyword and reflected in the naming convention, which is another good practice).
-In this example, two product categories are created by instantiating the out-of-box entityset types.
-These are the entities to be inserted.
-Insertions (and all other data manipulation) is done through executors, like the one created in the next lines.
-The entities created are then added to the executor by using the Insert method.
-When the ExecuteAsync method is called on this executor, the system will serialize the entities, send them to the server side over the wire, start a transaction and insert the entities.
-Since the call to the ExecuteAsync method is asynchronous, the call is not blocking.
-As mentioned above, this paradigm is used extensively in the C# SDK: You never explicitly manage a transaction, you let executers do that on your behalf.
-The code inserts two entities in the executer, through a fluent syntax chaining the calls.
-The APIs are created to encourage this style, but you can certainly do the insertions as two different calls to Insert.
+As the **async** keyword indicates, the **InsertAsync** method is asynchronous.
+(Per another good practice, the naming convention also reflects the fact that the method is asynchronous.)
+In this example, two product categories are created by instantiating the OOB entityset types.
+These entities are the entities that must be inserted.

+Insertions, like all other data manipulation, are done through executors, such as the executor that is created in the next lines.
+The entities that are created are then added to the executor by using the **Insert** method.
+When the **ExecuteAsync** method is called on this executor, the system serializes the entities, sends them to the server side over the wire, starts a transaction, and inserts the entities.
+Because the call to the **ExecuteAsync** method is asynchronous, the call isn't a blocking call.
+As we mentioned above, this paradigm is used extensively in the C# SDK.
+You never explicitly manage a transaction.
+Instead, you let executors manage transactions on your behalf.

+The code inserts two entities into the executor through a fluent syntax that chains the calls.
+The APIs are created to encourage this style, but you can also do the insertions as two separate calls to **Insert**.

 <!---
 Describe the InsertAndRetrieveEntity